Set your location to find services near you:

 Have a question about your bill?
-Call us at (817) 421-0012.
+Give us a call.

 Public Health Service Act 2799B-3 Protections Against Surprise Billing

-The Public Health Service Act, amended in 2021 with an effective date of January 1, 2022 requires health care providers and facilities to post a notice of the following:
+The Public Health Service Act, amended in 2021 with an effective date of January 1, 2022 requires health care providers and facilities to post a notice of the following.

 You are protected from balance billing for:

-- Emergency services
+• Emergency services

 If you have an emergency medical condition and receive emergency services from an out-of-network provider or facility, the most the provider or facility may bill you is your plan’s in-network cost-sharing amount (such as copayments and coinsurance).
 You can’t be balance billed for emergency services.
 This includes services you may receive after you’re in stable condition, unless you give written consent and give up your protections not to be balanced billed for these post-stabilization services.

-- Certain services at an in-network hospital or ambulatory surgical center
+• Certain services at an in-network hospital or ambulatory surgical center

 When you receive services from an in-network hospital or ambulatory surgical center, certain providers may be out-of-network.
 In these cases, the most those providers can bill you is your plan’s in-network cost-sharing amount.
 This applies to emergency medicine, anesthesia, pathology, radiology, laboratory, neonatology, assistant surgeon, hospitalist, or intensivist services.
 These providers cannot balance bill you or ask you to give up protections not to be balance billed.